Denis Hamlett

-Denis Hamlett (born January 9, 1969) is a Costa Rican-American former professional soccer player and coach currently serving as sporting director for the New York Red Bulls in Major League Soccer.
+Denis Hamlett (born January 9, 1969) is a Costa Rican-American former professional soccer player.
+He is currently the sporting director MLS Next Pro club Connecticut United FC.

 Hamlett spent his entire professional career in the US, playing with the Fort Lauderdale Strikers and the Colorado Rapids, as well as indoor soccer with the Harrisburg Heat and Anaheim Splash.
 He has been a member of coaching staffs with Chicago Fire, Vancouver Whitecaps, Montreal Impact and New York Red Bulls, including a two-season stint as head coach in Chicago.

 Playing career

 College

 After his parents separated, Hamlett moved to the United States to live with his mother in Silver Spring, Maryland when he was ten years old, where he attended Albert Einstein High School.
 In 1987 Hamlett began playing college soccer for UNC Wilmington, before transferring to George Mason University in Fairfax, Virginia after his freshman season.
 He earned All-Colonial Athletic Association and All-Region accolades during his three seasons of play at George Mason.
 He graduated in 1992 with a bachelor's degree in public administration and was inducted into the school's Hall of Fame in 2006.